transcom/mymove-docs/docs/adrs/0081-deprecating-devseed-scenarios.md

 generating test data in the MilMove system.

-The main driving force behind this decision is to provide clarity to the Truss engineering team on which method to use when generating move data in the MilMove system.
+The main driving force behind this decision is to provide clarity to the Truss engineering team on which method to use when generating Move Data in the MilMove system.

 ### Ways to create test data in MilMove

-The `devseed` data is only used by humans for creating pre-determined moves one-time in the system.
+The `devseed` data is only used by humans for creating pre-determined users and moves one-time in the system.
 These moves are hard-coded and cannot be regenerated without a new ephemeral deployment or a new `make db_dev_e2e_populate` command.
-This way of generating data requires engineering involvement and has no browser-UI component for generating duplicate move data.
-This data was originally used Cypress end-to-end tests which were removed after being refactored into Playwright tests.
+This way of generating data requires engineering involvement and has no browser-UI component for generating duplicate Move Data.
+This data was originally used by Cypress end-to-end tests which were removed after being refactored into Playwright tests.

 The `testharness` data is used by Playwright and can also be used by humans when